-Fishing vessels with a length L of or above 15 m or a scantling number of or above 100 shall comply with the requirements of Notice E from the Danish Maritime Authority.
-Other vessels with a length of or above 15 m or a scantling number of or above 100 shall comply with the requirements of Notice B from the Danish Maritime Authority.
+1 Fishing vessels with a length L of or above 15 m or a scantling number of or above 100 shall comply with the requirements of Notice E from the Danish Maritime Authority.
+Other vessels with a length L of or above 15 m or a scantling number of or above 100 shall comply with the requirements of Notice B from the Danish Maritime Authority.

-2 Cf. technical regulation no. 10 of 2 December 2003 on small vessels carrying a maximum of 12 passengers issued by the Danish Maritime Authority and technical regulation no. 2 of 10 March 2003 on the coastal rescue vessels of the Royal Danish Administration of Navigation and Hydrography.
+2 Cf. technical regulation no. 10 of 2 December 2003 on small vessels carrying a maximum of 12 passengers issued by the Danish Maritime Authority and technical regulation no. 2 of 10 March 2003 on the coastal rescue vessels of the Danish Maritime Safety Administration issued by the Danish Maritime Authority.